Lattice Boltzmann Method for Electromagnetic Wave Scattering: Results and Discussion

 The computational grid is resolved with $\lambda_{\text{wall}} / \Delta x = 20$, where $\lambda_{\text{wall}} = \lambda / \sqrt{\mu_r \varepsilon_r}$ is the wavelength inside the medium, $\lambda$ is the free-space wavelength, and $\Delta x$ is the lattice spacing.
 This resolution ensures accuracy over the full range of material parameters considered ($1 \leq \varepsilon_r \leq 200$ and $1 \leq \mu_r \leq 200$).
 Two representative cases are examined: (1) fixing $\mu_r = 1$ while varying $\varepsilon_r$ from 1 to 200, and (2) fixing $\varepsilon_r = 1$ while varying $\mu_r$ from 1 to 200.

 For each case, the normalized reflected and transmitted electric fields are computed using the LBM and benchmarked against analytical predictions.
-Figure~\ref{fig:plane_wall} illustrates the comparisons, which exhibit excellent agreement: deviations remain close to $1\%$ even for high material contrasts.
+Figure~\ref{fig:plane_wall} illustrates the comparisons, which exhibit very close agreement: deviations remain close to $1\%$ even for high material contrasts.
 This validates the accuracy and robustness of the LBM in modeling wave interactions at planar dielectric and magnetic interfaces.

-With this one-dimensional benchmark established, we next extend the analysis to two-dimensional scattering from infinitely long circular and hexagonal cylinders, followed by three-dimensional scattering from a dielectric sphere.
-In both the two- and three-dimensional cases, we restrict attention to non-magnetic media by setting $\mu_r = 1$.
+With this 1D benchmark established, we next extend the analysis to 2D scattering from infinitely long circular and hexagonal cylinders, followed by 3D scattering from a dielectric sphere.
+In both the 2D and 3D cases, we restrict attention to non-magnetic media by setting $\mu_r = 1$.